Fruit Salsa with Cinnamon Chips

 - Sugar – The fruit is so sweet on your own you won’t need much sugar.
 Feel free to add as much or as little as you like.

 - Lemon – A squeeze of lemon juice brightens up the dish and bring everything together.

 How to Make Fruit Salsa:

-The fruit salsa is really simple to make.
+This fresh fruit salsa is really simple to make.
 All you have to do is dice up your fruit into small pieces.
 You’ll be scooping this up onto chips so you want it to be finely diced so you can get more fruit on each chip :).

 How to Make the Cinnamon Chips

 The cinnamon chips are also simple to make but they take a little more time, especially if you are making a really big batch, so I suggest making them the day before if you can.

 Step 1 – Butter.
 Start by brushing melted butter over your flour tortillas making sure to flip them over the get both sides.
 Then use a pizza cutter or sharp knife to cut the tortillas into wedges to create your chips.